dotnetappdev/pdscs/email.md

 Senior Developer position.
 The project has been implemented in strict accordance with the requirements and guidelines provided.

 Github [url](https://github.com/dotnetappdev/pdscs)

+Please note: A comprehensive README and detailed release notes are available in the repository to assist with setup, usage, and review.

 Note ** only use this branch **
 Branch Name : ![alt text](image.png)